 Each book in the series teaches life lessons through story, much like The Karate Kid or Field of Dreams movies.
 My boys don’t read much anymore, so I’m always on the hunt for books that will keep them interested.

 Gift cards sometimes feel impersonal, but it’s actually a great idea for gamers.
+Our list of 50 of the best gift cards for tweens/teens has several options for gamers as well as other ideas.

 They’ll know exactly what they want for their game console.
 And you don’t have to try to sort through all of the video games or membership options.
 Win win!